 Last Chance Safaris' Blarn

 I have to admit that I am not a fan of the digital moniker – ‘blog’ – it has a somewhat crude, almost denigrating ring to it.
 A poor man’s journalistic tool?
 Toilet reading?
 Opinionated ramblings?
 We wouldn’t want such metaphors marring our blog pieces, except for maybe ‘toilet reading’ – who doesn’t enjoy a decent bit of loo literature?
-There are better adjectives like ‘tale’, ‘anecdote’, ‘narrative’, or even ‘a bloody good yarn’.
+There are better alternatives like ‘tale’, ‘anecdote’, ‘narrative’, or even ‘a bloody good yarn’.

 Hey, wouldn’t that be a ‘Blarn’ in pseudo IT-lingo?